greenlaw110/yatl/README.md

 The project is created to

 1. finish the [coding challenge](https://www.oschina.net/question/253880_2236467) I've raised to [@eechen](https://my.oschina.net/eechen).
-2. as companion project for my [blog](https://my.oschina.net/greenlaw110/blog/869927) on applying act-aaa plugin in an ActFramework application which demonstrates on the following feature of [ActFramework](http://actframework.org):
+2. as companion project for my [blog](https://my.oschina.net/greenlaw110/blog/869927) on applying [act-aaa plugin](https://github.com/actframework/act-aaa-plugin) in an [ActFramework](http://actframework.org) application which demonstrates on the following feature:

     * Login/SignUp user
     * Send welcome email and handle activation link